ajar/gumshoe/README.md

 Installation
 -----------

-This thing's actually on the [Chrome Web Store](http://goo.gl/z8SIH).
+~~This thing's actually on the [Chrome Web Store](http://goo.gl/z8SIH).
-Can you believe it?
+Can you believe it?~~

+> **UPDATE**: Yeah, I don't know why Google let that fly for six years straight.
+It's finally been removed.
+Thank heavens!

+Anyway, if you are absolutely set on using a tool like this, then you'll have to look into Chrome extensions just a bit.
+Turn on developer mode, search the Web for info on how to load this into Chrome, and please don't contact me about Gumshoe as I am no longer supporting this project in any capacity at all.
+6+ yrs later, goes against everything I stand for...

 Getting Started